The Society for the Preservation of Wild Culture: Other programs

 Smith met his match when he began a project called the Great Festival of the Lakes, which was to encourage the presentation of community arts festivals in Great Lakes cities.
 "I was very concerned about water quality issues at the time, and thought that the SPWC needed an activist project to sponsor.
 I was wrong.
 Organizing anything around the Great Lakes is like trying to organize Europe.
 I learned a lot about underestimating scale on that one, and spreading myself too thin".
 The project was abandoned after a couple of years.

 In 1990, the SPWC worked with an organization started by Michael Stadtlander and Jamie Kennedy, Knives and Forks, on Spring Feast, which became a precursor of future events promoting local chefs and wild and organic foods.

 The Journal of Wild Culture 2.0

 From September 2011 Smith's work on the SPWC focused on the online publishing platform, The Journal of Wild Culture.

-The project was beta-launched in December 2012 in London as www.wildculture.com by an editorial and design team including Smith, Joe Hedges of Branding by Garden, Tom Jeffreys, Sarah Lester, Rosie Jackson and Liam Desroy, continued with Smith, Jeffreys and designer Hedges from February to October 2013, at which time Smith took over sole editorial responsibilities, in collaboration, until 2016, with board members Lisa Wilson and Richard Stursberg, who continues to participate in an advisory role.
-The publication has no advertising, sent out a weekly Sunday Edition newsletter until 2018 when it became biweekly, is supported by donations and the work of a growing community of international contributors.
+The project was beta-launched in December 2012 in London as www.wildculture.com by an editorial and design team including Smith, Joe Hedges of Branding by Garden, Tom Jeffreys, Sarah Lester, Rosie Jackson and Liam Desroy, continued with Smith, Jeffreys and designer Hedges from February to October 2013.
+This was around the same time that Smith took over sole editorial responsibilities, in collaboration, until 2016, with board members Lisa Wilson and Richard Stursberg, who continues to participate in an advisory role.
+The publication has no advertising, sent out a weekly Sunday Edition newsletter until 2018 when it became biweekly, and is supported by donations and the work of a growing community of international contributors.